Mamelodi Sundowns Ladies F.C.: Media

-Mamelodi Sundowns magazine

-In September 2021 the club launched the first edition of its quarterly magazine.
-The December 2021 edition, titled Banyana ba Style Queens of the Continent covered their maiden CAF Women's Champions League win.
-The cover featured Sundowns Ladies captain Zanele Nhlapho and players Bambanani Mbane, Chuene Morifi, Thalea Smidt, and Andisiwe Mgcoyi.
+Mamelodi Sundowns Ladies have been featured across several club‑produced and broadcast media platforms.
+In September 2021, the club launched the first edition of its quarterly Mamelodi Sundowns Magazine.
+The December 2021 issue, titled Banyana ba Style: Queens of the Continent, highlighted the team’s maiden CAF Women’s Champions League triumph and featured captain Zanele Nhlapho alongside Bambanani Mbane, Chuene Morifi, Thalea Smidt, and Andisiwe Mgcoyi on the cover.

-Banyana Ba Style documentary

-On 13 November 2022, Mamelodi Sundowns announced the launch of their documentary ahead of the 2022 CAF Women's Champions League final.
-The film titled Banyana Ba Style: The First Queens of African Football aired on SuperSport's channel 202.
-In 2023, Netflix announced the documentary will be featured on its streaming site from 22 November.
+Ahead of the 2022 CAF Women’s Champions League final, the club released a documentary titled Banyana Ba Style: The First Queens of African Football, which premiered on SuperSport channel 202 on 13 November 2022.
+In 2023, Netflix announced that the documentary would be available on its platform from 22 November.

-Sundowns Ladies TV

-On 7 April 2024 the first episode of the Mamelodi Sundowns Ladies Show was broadcast on SABC 1.
-The show is hosted by sports presenter Bokamoso Jessica Nkomo, commonly known as Aunty Diski.
+On 7 April 2024, the club expanded its media presence with the launch of Sundowns Ladies TV, a weekly show broadcast on SABC 1 and hosted by sports presenter Bokamoso Jessica Nkomo (“Aunty Diski”).

 Players

-Mamelodi Sundowns Ladies F.C. squad for 2024 season.
+Mamelodi Sundowns Ladies F.C. squad for 2025 season.